 The Doobies were always a favourite before, during and after Michael McDonald`s time with them.
 I remember a coach trip to London in my early days in Boston, returning with a Quicksilver Messenger Service compilation and the Doobie Brothers LP `The Captain and Me`.
 The white soulful voice of Michael McDonald is back in favour again, pulled in to sing on Thundercat`s latest project and also releasing a new album of original songs in September 2017 called `Wide Open`.
 (Ch 23)

-The Doors – Riders on the Storm (more than enough in Ch 19 & Debrief)
+The Doors – Riders on the Storm (Ch 19 & Debrief)

 Dusty Springfield – Son of a Preacher Man (see Debrief)